 Proplab performs this smoothing process properly.
-For every signal that reaches a specific cell, the signal strength is added to the strength of any signals that previously impacted that cell.
-The strength of each ray is first converted from dBu to watts before being added.
-The resulting strength in watts is then reconverted back to dBu (relative to a 1 ohm system).
-The resulting map therefore shows slightly higher signal strengths, but nonetheless at realistic levels.
+For every signal that reaches a specific cell, the signal field strength is added to the strength of any signals that previously impacted that cell.
+The resulting map therefore shows slightly higher signal field strengths, but nonetheless at realistic levels.
+The field strength is in units of dBμV/m or decibel microvolts per meter (into a 50 ohm system).